sandeepdash-mlops/MLOps-Proj-FintechDomain/README.md

 ---

-This README provides a structured walkthrough of the MLOps project, showcasing the end-to-end pipeline, cloud integration, CI/CD setup, and robust data handling capabilities.
+This README provides a structured walkthrough of the MLOps FinTech Domain project, showcasing the end-to-end pipeline, cloud integration, CI/CD setup, and robust data handling capabilities.